edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 1. Select **Origin Storage** in the **DESTINATION** drop-down menu.

-2. Configure the field described in [Origin Storage Configuration Fields](#origin-storage-configuration-fields).
+2. Configure the fields described in [Origin Storage Configuration Fields](#origin-storage-configuration-fields).

 3. Click **SAVE**.